tsmatz/reinforcement-learning-tutorials/Readme.md

 - Pole Velocity At Tip (-inf, inf)

 Reward - float32 :<br>
 It always returns 1.0 as reward.
-If succeeded, you can take max 200 rewards in a single episode.
-(This will be the goal for learning.)
+If completely succeeded, you can take max 200.0 rewards in a single episode. (i.e, This will be the goal for learning.)

-<u>sample code</u>
+<u>Sample Code to run CartPole</u>

 ```
 import gym